-TERMS AND CONDITIONS: By submitting your work through this program, you are granting The Good Men Project the exclusive rights to edit, publish, and promote your work.
+TERMS AND CONDITIONS: By submitting your work through this program, you are granting The Good Men Project the rights to edit, publish, and promote your work.
 Promotion of your work may include granting permission to other websites to reprint your work in part or in full.
-Publishing rights revert to the writer upon publication, provided the writer acknowledges any future reprints with a link to the original post at The Good Men Project.
-Contributors understand they will not receive monetary compensation but have the value of our platform, brand and community.
+The work may be re-published on other websites 48 hours after publication, provided the writer acknowledges any future reprints with a link to the original post at The Good Men Project.
+We will maintain the right to keep your finished post on The Good Men Project in perpetuity.
+Contributors understand they will not receive monetary compensation.

 By clicking submit, you also agree to receive emails from The Good Men Project.
 You can unsubscribe any time.

 The Good Men Project Submission and Style Guidelines:

 - You will need to submit your post as an attachment (Word doc or RFT).
 Include your full name, email address, and date of submission at the top of the first page.
 Name the document clearly: Include your name, the title and the word submission.